apache/cloudstack-documentation/source/upgrading/upgrade/_sysvm_templates_pre45.rst

       |            | Routing: no                                                |
       +------------+------------------------------------------------------------+

 #.
-Watch the screen to be sure that the template downloads successfully and
+Watch the screen to be sure that the Template downloads successfully and
    enters the **READY** state.
 Do not proceed until this is successful.